Ross65536/phpdev-on-docker/README.md

 __You might run into file permissions issues__ if you use `php artisan make` to generate files.
 This happens because these files will be created by the php container root user.
 To solve that you can simply run `sudo chown -R $USER .` at the host, after each file(s) generation.

-__When you save your changes to git__ simply stage, commit, merge and push your changes as usually.
+__When you save your changes to Git__ simply stage, commit, merge and push your changes as usually.
 The only caveat is, if you doing that with terminal, and you are using `docker ... bash` to enter the containers, do not forget that you need to be at the host when commiting and pushing, as thats where your git creadentials live and, on the other hand, if your're not at the host, you you'll run into permission issues with the .git files, analogously to the previous paragraph.

 # Working with pgAdmin

 You will be using _PostgreSQL_ to implement this project.
-If you've followed the previous sections namely  [Starting Docker Containers](#starting-docker-containers) you should now have both _PostgreSQL_ and _pgadmin 4_ running locally.
+If you've followed the previous sections namely  [Starting Docker Containers](#starting-docker-containers) you should now have both _PostgreSQL_ and _pgAdmin4_ running locally.

 The database's username is `postgres` and the password `pg!fcp`.
-You can access http://localhost:5050 to access _pgadmin 4_ and manage your database.
+You can access http://localhost:5050 to access _pgAdmin4_ and manage your database.

 On the
 first usage you will need to add the connection to the database using the following attributes: